jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_systemrequirements.md

 ### Other requirements
 The SQL Browser service must be running on the machine where the Playback Database is installed.
 Alternatively you can use the host and port number of the (named) SQL Server instance you want to connect to, when creating a connection and connecting to the Playback Database.

-For more information, see the Spotlight on SQL Server Enterprise Deployment Guide.

 ### Maintenance
 The Diagnostic Server runs maintenance procedures daily at 3am for the Playback Database.
 This is configurable.